Neel-devloper/My-Projects/Cats and dogs recognition model/README.md

 ## Training

-- **You can use train.py to train the model but the pre-trained model is provided.
+- You can use train.py to train the model but the pre-trained model is provided.

+## Dataset
+- I used this dataset for the training of the model : https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset

 ## Features